turing-knowledge-graphs/turing-defence-and-national-security/README.md

-# Event on Knowledge Graphs and ontologies for Defence and National Security
+# Knowledge Graphs and Ontologies for Defence and National Security
 Turing Event on the funded KG projects by the Grand Challenge on Defence and National Security

 **11:00-11:15** Welcome